The Literate Chef

 Preparation:

-1. Add the lentils to an 8 qt. pot, cover with water to 4 inches above the lentils and soak overnight.
+1. Add the lentils to an 8 qt. pot, cover with water to about 4 inches above the lentils and soak overnight.

 2. The next day, drain and rinse the lentils and rinse the pot.